Earn 80,000 bonus points after spending $2,000 on purchases within the first three months of account opening.

 Just note the terms of both offers state you won’t be eligible for the bonus if you’ve had the card before.
 So if you’ve had the Personal card before you can’t get that bonus again, even if you no longer have the card.
 But you can get the Business card’s bonus if you haven’t yet had the Business version of the card.

-If you already have these cards, you can still get in on a deal by referring a friend to apply for the 35,000 point offer and getting 5,000 points for yourself if your friend opens and activates an account.
-You can earn a maximum of 55,000 points this way.
+If you already have these cards, you can still get in on a deal by referring a friend to apply for the 25,000 point offer and getting 5,000 points for yourself if your friend opens and activates an account.

 The Business version of the card also offers complimentary access to the Sheraton® Club lounge, though booking requirements apply.
 Basically, if your stay is eligible to earn Starpoints, you can use the lounge benefit.